 Background

-Gary van Wyk was born on February 22, 1960, in Zimbabwe, to Alphonso and Auril Ann (Cowden) van Wyk.
+Gary van Wyk was born in 1960, in Southern Rhodesia, to Alphonso and Avril Ann (Cowden) van Wyk.

 In 1981, Gary van Wyk received Bachelor of Arts at the University of the Witwatersrand, a Bachelor of Laws in 1984, and a Master of Fine Arts in 1986.